 Organize Human Rights Shabbat in Your Community

-Each December, more than 130 Jewish communities re-commit to human rights during Human Rights Shabbat.
+Each December, nearly 200 Jewish communities re-commit to human rights during Human Rights Shabbat.
 T’ruah offers resources for teaching and speaking during this Shabbat, and for engaging your community in action.